Tandem Computers: TNS/R NonStop migration to MIPS

-When Tandem was formed in 1974, every computer company had to design and build its CPUs from basic circuits, using its own proprietary instruction set and own compilers, etc. With each year of semiconductor progress with Moore's Law, more of a CPU's core circuits could fit into single chips, and run faster and much cheaper as a result.
-But it became increasingly expensive for a computer company to design those advanced custom chips, or build the plants to fabricate the chips.
-Facing the challenges of this rapidly changing marketplace and manufacturing landscape, Tandem chose to partner with MIPS and adopted its R3000 and successor chipsets and their advanced optimizing compiler.
-Subsequent NonStop Guardian machines using the MIPS architecture were known to programmers as TNS/R machines, but had a variety of marketing names.
+When Tandem was formed in 1974, every computer company designed and built its CPUs from basic circuits, using its own proprietary instruction set, compilers, etc. With each year of semiconductor progress with Moore's Law, more of a CPU's core circuits could fit into single chips and run faster and cheaper as a result.
+However, it became increasingly expensive for a computer company to design those advanced custom chips or build the plants to fabricate the chips.
+Facing the challenges of this changing marketplace and manufacturing landscape, Tandem partnered with MIPS and adopted its R3000 and successor chipsets and their advanced optimizing compiler.
+Subsequent NonStop Guardian machines using the MIPS architecture were known to programmers as TNS/R machines and had a variety of marketing names.